metalcycling/openstructure/modules/io/doc/mmcif.rst

 There is one quirk remaining: The assignment of underlying mmCIF entities.
 This is a challenge primarily for polymers.
-The current logic starts with and empty internal entity list and successively processes chains.
+The current logic starts with an empty internal entity list and successively processes chains.
 If no match is found, a new entity gets generated and the SEQRES is set to what we observe in the chain residues given their residue numbers (i.e. the ATOMSEQ).
 If the first residue has residue number 10, the